filipecarneiro/DocMailer/README.md

 ```
 Sends a test email to the first recipient for testing purposes.

+### Command Options
+- `--dry-run`: Preview mode - shows what would be done without actually sending emails or updating files

 ### Process Flow
 Each command will:
 1. Read recipient data from Excel
-2. Generate personalized PDF for each recipient
+2. Generate personalized PDF for each recipient *(skipped in dry-run)*
-3. Send email with PDF attachment
+3. Send email with PDF attachment *(simulated in dry-run)*
-4. Update Excel with sending status and timestamp
+4. Update Excel with sending status and timestamp *(skipped in dry-run)*
 5. Log all activities to console and file

 ## 📦 Dependencies